 On top of that, you can visit our other rankings for business/corporate communications.

-You'll be surrounded by many like-minded peers at Marquette University if you wish to pursue a master's degree in business/corporate communications.
-Located in the city of Milwaukee, Marquette is a private not-for-profit university with a large student population.
+You'll be surrounded by many like-minded peers at Marquette University if you want to pursue a master's degree in business/corporate communications.
+Located in the large city of Milwaukee, Marquette is a private not-for-profit university with a large student population.
 Potential students might also be interested to know that the school ranks #1 in quality for master's degrees in business/corporate communications in Wisconsin.

 Rankings in Majors Related to Business Communications